-Low-fat vegetable spreads and margarines with no added plant sterols are used on breads and for cooking as common replacements to their dairy-counterpart, butter.
+Low-fat vegetable spreads and margarine with no added plant sterols are used on bread and for cooking as common replacements to their dairy-counterpart, butter.

 The Nordic diet has been proven to be effective in maintaining weight loss, reducing blood pressure, protecting against heart disease and stroke and reducing the overall risk of disease – similar outcomes to what the Mediterranean diet has to offer.
 As both diets are primarily plant-based with a focus on plentiful fruits and vegetables, wholegrains, fish, lean meats and unsaturated oils and shun red meat and processed foods, it can be said that either has the ability to be just as good as the other depending on where you live and the types of foods available.